bettermarks/license-manager-POC/docs/concept.md

 #### What happens when this route is being called:
 Let us assume, the purchase function is called via
 ```
-POST /users/1111111/license/purchase
+POST /users/1111111/purchase-license
 ```
 using the request body given above.
-The request handling function will first check,
+The request handling function will perform the following steps:
-* If the requesting user (given user_id), is loggend in and has issued the request. -> If not, return an error
+* Check, if the requesting user (given EID) is loggend in and has issued the request. -> If not, return an error
-* If the 'entities' in the request are ALL part of the users hierarchy. -> If not, return an error
+* Check, if the 'entities' in the request are ALL part of the users hierarchy. -> If not, return an error
-  * In order to check this, zhe HP is called via ```GET /hierarchy/users/1111111```.
+  * In order to check this, the HP is called via ```GET /hierarchy/users/1111111```.
     The result would be something like this:
     ```json
     [
       "school(999)/class(34535356324)/teacher(1111111)",
-      "school(999)/class(34535356324)/teacher(1111111)",
+      "school(999)/class(2346445645646)/teacher(1111111)",
       "school(888)/teacher(1111111)"
     ]
     ```